rascasoft/openstack/multi-virtual-undercloud/README.md

 - **eth0**: bridged on **br0**, pointing to LAN (underclouds will own an IP to be reachable via ssh);
-- **eth1**: connected to a dedicated switch, that supports all the VLANs that will be used in the deployment;
+- **eth1**: connected to the dedicated switch that supports all the VLANs that will be used in the deployment;

-Over eth1, for each undercloud vm two VLAN interfaces are created, with associated bridges:
+Over eth1, for each undercloud virtual machine two VLAN interfaces are created, with associated bridges:

 - **Control plane network bridge** (i.e. br2100) built over VLAN interface (i.e.
-  eth1.2100) that will be eth1 on the undercloud vm, used by TripleO as br-ctlplane
+  eth1.2100) that will be eth1 on the undercloud virtual machine, used by TripleO as br-ctlplane;
 - **External network bridge** (i.e. br2105) built over VLAN interface (i.e.
-  eth1.2105) that will be eth2 on the undercloud vm, used by TripleO as external network device
+  eth1.2105) that will be eth2 on the undercloud virtual machine, used by TripleO as external network device;

 ![network-topology](./multi-virtual-undercloud_network-topology.png "Multi Virtual Undercloud - Network Topology")

 Quickstart configuration
 ------------------------

-Virtual undercloud machine is treated as a baremetal one, so Quickstart command relies on the baremetal undercloud role, and its playbook.
+Virtual undercloud machine is treated as a baremetal one and the Quickstart command relies on the baremetal undercloud role, and its playbook.
 This means that any playbook similar to [baremetal-undercloud.yml](https://github.com/openstack/tripleo-quickstart-extras/blob/master/playbooks/baremetal-undercloud.yml "Baremetal undercloud playbook") should be okay.

 The configuration file has two specific sections that needs attention: